 - Matching same Sets/Collections

 This too is intuitive but often ignored early childhood mathematical skill.
 We human beings like to sort.
 This helps us bring order to chaos.
 Imagine that you are given 20 Balls.
 In this collection, there are 4 balls each of 5 different colours.
 Sorting can then be thought of as the act of dividing these 20 balls into 5 smaller groups of 4 balls each, based on colour.
+It is no wonder that experts consider sorting to be an important pre math skill.
+Like matching, sorting too is an important classification skill.
 In general, from an early childhood perspective, the basic sorting skills that a child needs to develop are: